SA Algae Bloom Unsorted Morgan 47

 Can I visit the beach?

-It’s safe to visit the beach, but steer clear of the water if it looks off.
+South Australian beaches can be still be enjoyed, but it’s important to stay aware of conditions.
+Steer clear of the water if it looks off.
 Avoid swimming or surfing in water that is abnormally-coloured, foamy, or where there’s dead marine life.
 If in doubt, stay out.

-Your furry friend can still hit the sand - just keep them out of abnormal water and away from dead fish.
+Your pet can still enjoy the beach too - just keep them out of abnormally coloured water and away from dead fish.

 Some people may experience symptoms such as coughing, sore throat, itchy eyes or skin irritation when exposed to affected water or sea spray.